openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   their settings, see `Creating Exercises and Tools`_.

-* Checkbox, multiple choice, and numerical input problems can be set up to :ref:`partnercoursestaff:award partial credit<Awarding Partial Credit for a Problem>`.
+* Checkbox, multiple choice, and numerical input problems can be set up to `award partial credit`_.
 When a learner receives either full or partial credit for a problem, Insights includes that answer as completely correct.

 * For data to be available for a problem, at least one student must have submitted an answer for that problem after 6 Mar 2014.